Multan Punjab, Pakistan Travel Guide

 Combine Multan with other area attractions.

-Consider revisiting Multan for unique seasonal experiences.
+Consider revisiting Multan for unique seasonal activities.

 Visit during the summer (June-August) to experience Multan's famous mango season, enjoying the fresh fruit and local mango festivals.